Contents

 Cybersecurity professionals use AI and machine learning to detect cyber threats more efficiently.
 This technology autonomously monitors computer networks and systems for abnormal behaviour and data points.
 Algorithms analyse these anomalies to determine if they’re caused by cyber attacks and trigger defence mechanisms.

-Autonomous threat detection allows companies to respond more quickly to cybersecurity incidents.
-Algorithms also improve and adapt in response to emerging threats so organisations can stay two steps ahead of cybercriminals.
+Autonomous threat detection lets organisations respond more quickly to cybersecurity incidents.
+For example, Horizon3.ai’s NodeZero Autonomous Security Platform(opens new window) detects attackers and automatically diverts them to decoy systems, preventing them from accessing critical data.
+The platform also improves and adapts in response to emerging threats so organisations can stay two steps ahead of cybercriminals.

 Diagnostic imaging